Warehousing and distribution

-UNICEF’s Global Supply and Logistics Hub in Copenhagen is home to a warehouse that spans over 20,000 m2, making it the largest humanitarian warehouse for children in the world.
+UNICEF’s Global Supply and Logistics Hub in Copenhagen is home to a warehouse that spans over 20,000 m2, making it the largest humanitarian warehouse in the world.
 It can store up to 36,000 pallets, or movable blocks, of supplies.

 The facility was a donation from Denmark to UNICEF, and it is automated with robot cranes that move supplies in and out of its racking system, orchestrating the pallets’ positioning and deployments based on turnover and expiry dates.